Measuring wealth

 Working With Countries to Move Beyond GDP and Promote Inclusive and Sustainable Development

 For more than half a century, gross domestic product (GDP) has been widely accepted as the standard measure of economic health and national progress.
 Despite growing concerns about the continued use of GDP to guide national development—often leading to the prioritization of short-term gains over long-term sustainability—shifting away from it has remained challenging.
-Taking place on the sidelines of the Action Days of the Summit of the Future, a collaborative event, organized by the International Institute for Sustainable Development (IISD) and the International Development Research Center (IDRC), brought together representatives from national governments, international agencies, and civil society to examine both how complementary metrics can support efforts to meet the 2030 Agenda for Sustainable Development, along with practical steps to move beyond GDP to promote more inclusive and sustainable development.
+Taking place during the Action Days of the Summit of the Future, a collaborative event organized by the International Institute for Sustainable Development (IISD) and the International Development Research Center (IDRC) brought together representatives from national governments, international agencies, and civil society to examine how complementary metrics can support efforts to meet the 2030 Agenda for Sustainable Development, along with practical steps to move beyond GDP to promote more inclusive and sustainable development.

-Moderator Erin Tanzey, Director, Sustainable Inclusive Economies Division, IDRC, stressed that moving beyond GDP is “extremely important” to help advance the 2030 Agenda.
+Moderator Erin Tansey, Director, Sustainable Inclusive Economies Division, IDRC, stressed that moving beyond GDP is “extremely important” to help advance the 2030 Agenda.

 Erin Tansey, IDRC